 FPGAcademy provides teaching material for a number of courses that are part of a typical Engineering/Computer Science curriculum.
-For each course we offer tutorials that show you how to use related software tools and hardware boards, a set of laboratory exercises (with solutions available to course instructors), and intellectual property such as design examples.
-Some of the tutorials and laboratory exercises rely on software tools and intellectual property from Intel® Corporation.
-Course instructors and students can obtain access to these Intel products by becoming a member of the Intel FPGA Academic Program.
+For each course we offer tutorials that show you how to use related software tools and hardware boards, a set of laboratory exercises (with solutions available to course instructors), and Alteralectual property such as design examples.
+Some of the tutorials and laboratory exercises rely on software tools and Alteralectual property from Altera® Corporation.
+Course instructors and students can obtain access to these Altera products by becoming a member of the Intel FPGA Academic Program.

 Several types of courses are available.
 Select the collapsible menus below to browse the available materials.